MUSICAL THEATRE - 2021/2

-Students will explore how tradition, influence and parody have worked to develop musical theatre to its situation in the early 21st century.
-Through the investigation of the development of the genre, students will identify and discuss various influences on contemporary and historically seminal pieces of theatre.
+Students will explore how tradition, parody and form have worked to develop musical theatre to its situation in the early 21st century.
+Through the investigation of the development of the genre, students will identify and discuss various influences on historical and contemporary pieces of theatre.

 Guildford School of Acting

 ECTS Credits: 7.5